 Dawn’s Biography – Advocate for Psychiatric and Chemical Dependency Care

-Dawn has been a program manager with the South Dakota Foundation for Medical Care, a member of the Great Plains Quality Innovation Network, since 1999.
-She performs pre-authorizations and continued-stay reviews for clients admitted into acute care psychiatric units for South Dakota Medicaid.
-She also works closely with several psychiatrists in developing admission criteria and continued-stay criteria for Psychiatric Residential Treatment Programs for children in South Dakota in addition to providing case management services and utilization review for children in those facilities.
+Psychiatric disorders impacts every age group, and Dawn Hahn, RN-BC, CMCN, CARN, has spent decades helping every person obtain the appropriate level of care and support.
+Dawn performs pre-authorizations and continued-stay reviews for clients admitted into acute care psychiatric units for South Dakota Medicaid.
+She collaborates with psychiatrists to develop criteria, provide case management, and conduct utilization review for the Psychiatric Residential Treatment Programs in South Dakota .
 She also provides utilization review activities for adolescents needing inpatient chemical dependency treatment.
 Her goal is to provide authorization for the right client in the right facility at the right level of care.

-In order to encourage nurses to demonstrate their skills in psychiatric nursing, Dawn performed Item Writing activities with the American Nurses Credentialing Center (ANCC), writing test questions for the certification test to advance psychiatric and mental health nursing.
-She also chaired the ANCC Content Expert Panel in Nursing Case Management for eight years working diligently to improve the competency-based examination that provides a valid assessment of the clinical knowledge and skills of nurses providing case management services.
+Her work to advance psychiatric and mental health nursing includes performing Item Writing activities and writing certification test questions with the American Nurses Credentialing Center (ANCC).
+She also chaired the ANCC Content Expert Panel in Nursing Case Management for eight years, working diligently to improve the competency-based examination that provides a valid assessment of the clinical knowledge and skills of nurses providing case management services.

 Dawn holds certifications in nursing case management, psychiatric and mental health nursing, addictions nursing, and managed care nursing.
 To keep up with the latest advancements in the industry, she maintains close ties with the American Nurses Association, American Psychiatric Nurses Association, American Association of Managed Care Nursing and the International Nurses Society on Addictions.